 Disclosure

-Disclosure requirements relating to impairment and credit risk in general are contained in paragraphs IFRS 7.35A-38.
+The disclosure requirements relating to impairment and credit risk are detailed in paragraphs IFRS 7.35A-38.

 More about financial instruments